jayllfpt/RESFES2023-Inpainting/readme.md

 ```
 python test.py ---dataset_path celeba_data --data_file img_align_celeba_png\test.txt --load_model_dir pretrained/1epoch
 ```
-**I train it only 1 epoch with single GPU**, you can train it yourself for better performance or in custom dataset.
+**We train it 40 epochs with single GPU**, you can train it yourself for better performance or in custom dataset.

 ## How to train
 Use train.py as the following